St. John’s Wort: Depression Treatment Options

 St. John's Wort: Potential disadvantages

-There are still many unknowns surrounding St. John's Wort to manage depression.
+There are still many unknowns surrounding the use of St. John's Wort for depression.
 As mentioned above, the FDA has not approved St. John’s Wort as a treatment for depression.
 In the trials that have been conducted, the results have varied.
 Some trials have reported a higher level of effectiveness compared to that of antidepressants, but other studies have reported lower efficacy than that of antidepressants.
 Still, other studies of St. John's Wort have found the effects to be comparable to those of a placebo.

 Also, studies show that St. John’s Wort can interact with other medications, including antidepressants.
 Combining these substances in your body can cause your brain's serotonin levels to rise to potentially fatal levels—a condition known as serotonin syndrome.
 This can lead to high blood pressure and an increased heart rate, among other symptoms.

-If you take medication for depression or any other condition, it may be helpful to discuss St. John’s Wort with a physician before taking it.
+Additionally, research suggests that St. John’s wort can cause or exacerbate symptoms of mania.
+Individuals with bipolar disorder or related conditions should seek the medical advice of a professional prior to using the supplement.
+If you take medication for depression or any other condition, it may be helpful to discuss St. John’s wort with a physician before taking it.

 Getty/AnnaStills